CLaughter/book-list/README.md

 ### Originally coded in vanilla ES5 (file es5app.js) using constructors and prototypes

-### This posted coded refactored to vanilla ES6 using classes
+### This posted code refactored to vanilla ES6 using classes

 ### Otherwise exactly the same layout and functionality